Close Menu

 • Further information: www.apple.com

-• Apple AirPods Max review
+• Apple AirPods Max in the test

-• Apple AirPods Pro 2 review
+• Apple AirPods Pro 2 in test

 App Control Apple Battery mode Black Blue Bluetooth Gold Microphone Violet Weiß